 When reviewing a pull request, it is always easier if the reviewer knows what the ticket is about, and has a rough idea of what work has been done.
 To this end, there are a few expectations for all pull requests:

-- The JIRA ticket and JIRA ticket title should be the pull request title
+- The GitHub issue title should match the pull request title

 - The pull request description should contain a summary of the work done, along with reasoning for any major change

-- The JIRA ticket should contain the same information
+- The GitHub issue should contain the same information

 - For feature pull requests, accompanying documentation should be included

-- It is encouraged, but not required that the pull request have a clean commit history
+- The pull request should have a clean commit history

-- In the case of major user interface changes, it is good practice to include screenshots of the affect sections of the interface
+- In the case of major user interface changes, it is good practice to include screenshots of the change

 - The commands